anon-blue/anon.blue/README.txt

 ddddddwraping his sister and his own 3 year old daughter (at the time was only 2 ) he is very un well and has access to firearms.
 He is a violent felon!
 Please a lert the police!
-Thank you! <3                                                 k kheyJamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Fl emingsburg, KY 41041 (His father's house.)
+Thank you! <3                                                 k kheyJamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane kk hikhkkkhjkujkjhkm.,m;bHis father's house.)
 Wanted for raping his sist33fdsjpande rlklokjldsjfkljojdslkjfsoiloncontrolonnottero.lltoolsalckertolsdoweillweiandcell aldnegfirearms.
 He is a violent felon!
 Please alert the police!
 Thank you! <3